gcanti/fp-ts/docs/modules/NonEmptyArray.ts.md

 ## ~~nonEmptyArray~~

-Use small, specific instances instead.
+This instance is deprecated, use small, specific instances instead.
+For example if a function needs a `Functor` instance, pass `NEA.Functor` instead of `NEA.nonEmptyArray` (where `NEA` is from `import NEA from 'fp-ts/NonEmptyArray'`)

 **Signature**